 Japanese Black Tea Kanaya Midori (100 grs)

-Type of tea: Japanese organic wakoucha black tea (single origin)
+Type of tea: Japanese wakoucha black tea (single-origin, naturally grown)

 Tea Bush: Kanaya Midori

 Amount: 100 grams vacuum-sealed pouch

 This is how Mankichi Watanabe recommends brewing his wakocha:

 Amount of tea: the desired amount of tea

 Amount of water: 200 ml of water

 Water temperature: 90 degrees Celsius (1st to 4th brew)